NewFoS Research Experience and Mentoring (REM)

 Launched in June 2025, the REM program has already supported 9 undergraduate researchers across partner institutions in its first summer.
 Students gained hands-on experience in topological acoustics, developed stronger scientific identities, and grew more confident in pursuing STEM research and graduate pathways.

-- 9 undergraduate students completed the inaugural program
+- 9 undergraduate researchers completed the inaugural REM program across partner institutions

 Survey and focus group results showed that students’ knowledge of topological acoustics increased significantly, their interest in STEM graduate programs and research-related careers grew, and their sense of belonging in STEM improved.
 Mentors also reported that students became more independent researchers and more confident in communicating their work.